 How to reach: Kotdwar, located at 1-hour driving distance is the closest railway station.

 Kasol is a fantastic and upcoming weekend retreat.
 One of the most peaceful tourist places in north India, the destination is a delightful place for backpackers, photography buffs, and solo travelers.
 This charming and sweet little village of Kullu by the River Parvati has a lot to offer – complete peace, mental rejuvenation, and freshness.
+Don’t miss out on the exhilarating trekking and camping experience at Kheerganga once you’re here.

 Key attractions: Trekking, camping, hiking, and trying sumptuous Israeli cuisine